chapmanb/cloudbiolinux/README.md

 CloudBioLinux is a build and deployment system which installs a large selection of Bioinformatics and machine learning libraries on a bare virtual machine (VM) image, freshly installed PC, or in the Cloud.
-All that is required is a login with ssh (secure shell) into a fresh base install of Linux.
-The CloudBiolinux scripts will login and install software remotely - followed by system configuration.

-By default CloudBioLinux includes a large suite of tools and libraries, largely pulled from the package management system provided by the image.
-In addition to the default configuration, other software configurations are supported through, so called, 'editions' and 'flavors'.
-An edition is a named base install, e.g. CloudBioLinux for Ubuntu.
-Such an Edition reflects shared installation properties between different projects.
-Flavors support overriding base packages for specific installations.
-With a Flavor a derivative of a base Edition can be designed.
-For example a single web server cound be implemented as a Flavor on top of the 'Minimal' Debian edition.
-CloudBioLinux installs packages through multiple mechanisms, including the default distribution installer, native installers, and libraries for Perl, R, Python, JAVA and Ruby, as well as installers for special data resources.
+By default CloudBioLinux includes a large suite of tools installed through the default distribution installer, native installers, and libraries for Perl, R, Python, Java and Ruby.

+CloudBioLinux included software packages are fully customizable.
+In addition to the default configuration, we support custom configuration builds through flavors.
+Flavors support overriding default package installations, making it simple to create derived installs for specific purposes.

-CloudBioLinux is designed as a single install route for both VMs on the desktop, such as [VirtualBox][v2], and cloud providers, such as [Amazon EC2][0], [Openstack][openstack], where you start with a bare bones system and bootstrap a running instance.
-You can even create a minimalistic private cloud on top of [XEN][XEN] or Linux [KVM][KVM], just plain, or with [Eucalyptus][eucalyptus].
-CloudBioLinux included software packages are fully customizable, and different flavours of CloudBioLinux can be configured.
+CloudBioLinux is a single install route both for desktop VMs such as [VirtualBox][v2], cloud providers such as [Amazon EC2][0] or desktop machines.

-CloudBioLinux provides a [Fabric build file][3], written in Python.
-There is little need to understand Python, though, as most configuration is done through configuration files.
-Other scripting languages can be added too.
-Package selection is through YAML files in the ./config directory.
+This works equally well for other virtual machines and private cloud environments, including [XEN][XEN], Linux [KVM][KVM], [Eucalyptus][eucalyptus] and [Openstack][openstack].

 # Using an instance

-CloudBioLinux has ready-made images for Amazon EC2 and VirtualBox.
-Also a repository of biological data is available.

-It should be noted, at least 13GB free space is required on the disk.

 ## Amazon